lkeet/ccalc/README.md

 # ccalc
-Terminal Calculator Program written in C.

-Compile with 'make'.
+Terminal Calculator Program written in C. Compile with 'make'.

 ## Features
-Can run as a continuous program or can be invoked with an expression as parameters.
+Can be run as a continuous program or can be invoked with an expression to calculate.
+Run ```ccalc ?``` to view help.

 ## Supported Operations
 * Addition